15 August 1817–14 October 1866 (Age 49)

-When William Gribble was born on 15 August 1817, in Perth, Lanark, Upper Canada, British Colonial America, his father, John Gribble, was 29 and his mother, Ann Barnes, was 33.
+When William Gribble was born on 15 August 1817, in Perth, Lanark, Upper Canada, British North America, his father, John Gribble, was 29 and his mother, Ann Barnes, was 33.
 He married Adelia Maria Clemons on 4 March 1837, in Utica, Oneida, New York, United States.
 They were the parents of at least 2 sons and 1 daughter.
 He lived in Nauvoo, Hancock, Illinois, United States in 1839 and Ephraim, Sanpete, Utah, United States in 1860.
 He registered for military service in 1846.
 He died on 14 October 1866, in Nephi, Juab, Utah, United States, at the age of 49, and was buried in Vine Bluff Cemetery, Nephi, Juab, Utah, United States.

 Do you know William?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account